 Elementary theory and practice; use of instruments, reading verniers and angles; running straight lines; traverse survey; computing areas; leveling; profile; grade stakes; note keeping.
-Lectures, text assignments, one recitation, and one four-hour field period.
+Leetures, text assignments, one recitation, and one four-hour field period.
 Prerequisite: Mathematics 104.

-301. Statics Three hours
+301. STATICS

 Study of fundamental principles of mechanics and their application to the simpler problems of engineering.
-Forces, components, moments, cables, friction, centroids, moments of inertia.
+Forces, components, moments, cables, friction, centroids, moments of inertin.
 Recitations, lectures, problems.
 Must be preceded or accompanied by Mathematics 301 and Physics 201 or 201E.

-302. DYNAMICS
+302. Dynamics

-Motion of a particle, dynamics of moving bodies, Newton's laws, simple harmonic motion, elementary vibration problems, balancing, pendulums, impulse and momentum, work and energy.
+Motion of a particle, dynamics of moving bodies, Newton's laws, simple harmonic motion, elementary vibration problems, baancing, pendulums, impulse and momentum, work and energy.
 Recitations, lectures, problems.
 Must be preceded or accompanied by Mathematics 302 and Physics 202 or 202E.